solsoleee/solsoleee/README.md

   > Member | Jun.2021 - Sep.2021
   > Solved algorithm problems using Python, conducted weekly presentations, and participated in the Sinchon University Algorithm Programming Contest (SUAPC) collaborating with team members.

-- **Silicon Valley Internship Program**
+- **Silicon Valley Online Internship Program**
   > Trainee, BE | Jul.2021 - Aug.2021
-  >

   >  Collaborated with a startup to develop the Trademark Registration Feasibility Prediction Service ‘MarkAble’

 <hr />